Vittorio Vidali: Comintern agent

 Vidali found refuge in the Soviet Union, relocating to Moscow.
-Working for the International Red Aid, Vidali was sent by the Comintern to Mexico to discipline its national party, according the Mexican Communist Party.
+Working for the International Red Aid, Vidali was sent by the Comintern to Mexico to discipline its national party, according to the Mexican Communist Party.
 During this period, Vidali became romantically involved with photographer and communist activist Tina Modotti, who had a previous liaison with artist Diego Rivera and was then involved with Cuban communist Julio Antonio Mella, then in Mexico.

 Murder of Julio Mella

-According to Tennant, Vidali's interest in Modotti was related to his killing her current lover, Mella.
-Mella was among the founders of the Comintern version of the Communist Party of Cuba (Tennant, 1999).
-Mella had fled Cuba for Mexico in Gerardo Machado’s time, where he joined and then left the Mexican Communist Party.
+According to Gary Tennant, Vidali's interest in Modotti was related to his killing her current lover, Mella.
+Mella was among the founders of the Comintern version of the Communist Party of Cuba.
+He had fled Cuba for Mexico in Gerardo Machado’s time, where he joined and then left the Mexican Communist Party.